pensierinmusica/hermes-js/README.md

 *Array of strings*

-A list naming all the actions we want to be able to dispatch (having the action names in uppercase leaves less doubts about capitalization, but you can choose whatever format you prefer).
+A list naming the actions we want to be able to dispatch (having the action names in uppercase leaves less doubts about capitalization, but you can choose whatever format you prefer).
 For example:

 ```js
 const actionsList = [